-Half way through the 2nd Trimester formal student feedback sessions in- studio are undertaken and capture detail and responses to modules underway.
+Half way through each trimester formal student forum feedback sessions in studio are undertaken and capture detail and responses to modules underway.
 In considering what you might advise of someone following you sitting the same module require we can collate findings and enrich the programme offer.

-Each department and pathway can elect Student Representatives as an ongoing means of channeling student queries.
+Each department and pathway can elect Student Representatives as an ongoing means of channelling student queries.
 These may be requests, clarifications, observations or complaints or encouragement, for example.
 Student reps elect representatives to sit on the School Board.
 It is important to NCAD that students inform the development of teaching and learning at NCAD.
 We encourage all students to communicate their concerns and their observations about their study to members of staff so that any changes can be made in a timely manner.

-College-wide quality review processes
+b) College-wide quality review processes

-A major Quality Assurance review of this programme will be carried out in 2022.
+A major Quality Assurance review of this programme will be carried out in 2021.

-An institutional Quality Assurance Review at NCAD took place in 2021 and the results and recommendations through Quality Improvement and Quality Enhancement are being carried out through the Schools of Fine Art, Education, Design and Visual Culture.
+An institutional Quality Assurance Review at NCAD took place in 2016-17 and the results and recommendations through Quality Improvement and Quality Enhancement are being carried out through the Schools of Fine Art, Education, Design and Visual Culture.
+The next institutional review is in progress: the self-assessment report was submitted to UCD in August 2019; a visit from an expert panel is expected in October 2020.

-A sequence of Quality Review Engagements will be unrolled across the Fine Art School s and in relation to the whole school.
+A sequence of Quality Review Engagements will be unrolled across the Fine Art School s and in relation to the whole school

-These reviews examine our educational offer, arrangements and philosophies through self-authored reports in relation to the Questions:
+These reviews examine our educational offer, arrangements and philosophies through self authored reports in relation to the Questions: